-Women From The Future is a commissioning and production project featuring bold, contemporary theatre from Canadian female innovators.
+Womxn From The Future is a commissioning and production project featuring bold, contemporary theatre from Canadian womxn innovators.
 This year’s commissioned creatrixes are Tracey Waddleton (Montreal), Catherine Falkner (Vancouver), Renee Hackett (St. John’s) and Liz Solo (Toronto).
-The four artists are currently in the process of creating new scripts with productions planned for 2020.
+The artists have recently completed four new scripts with productions planned for 2021.

 Last year WFTF took audiences on a cross-country, inter-galactic journey of identity questing, experimentation and sexual exploration.
 Our most recent production happened at The Factory Theatre in Toronto with work that merged stand-up comedy with storytelling, ancestral investigation, soundscape, projected visuals, and space!
 Experimental and fearless contemporary theatre.

-Catherine Falkner (Vancouver), Tina Pearson (Victoria), Wendi Smallwood (St. John’s) and Liz Solo (Toronto) were commissioned to make brand new theatre.
-The result was an edgy 4-part multi-media stage-work featuring daring, women-made performance:
+Last year’s commissioned artists — Catherine Falkner (Vancouver), Tina Pearson (Victoria), Wendi Smallwood (St. John’s) and Liz Solo (Toronto) — created an edgy 4-part multi-media stage-work featuring daring, women-made performance:

 - In The Crack of Space – by Catherine Falkner – a cross-country adventure of identity questing and sexual exploration…